Types & risk factors of diabetes

 Younger adults and children are more prone to having type 1 diabetes as it usually develops in childhood.
 Once a child is diagnosed, they have type 1 diabetes for life.

 Type 2 diabetes is the most common form of diabetes.
-In this case, the body is undergoing insulin resistance; where it produces some insulin but is not able to use it effectively.
+In this case, the body does not use insulin well and is unable to keep blood sugar at normal level.

 The risk factors include: